Kohze/ShinyFireBase/README.md

 #### Next Steps:

- - Firebase seems to reorder tables/lists alphabeticly, we have to prevent that (otherwise we have to call columns allways by names/identifiers)
+ - Firebase seems to reorder tables/lists alphabeticly, we have to prevent that
  - Refactoring functions to get them more efficient/compact.